splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

 After you save your shift, review the schedule details in the :guilabel:`Schedule Preview` to confirm that you've configured your schedule shifts as intended.
 The schedule preview includes schedule info for up to one year.
 Select :guilabel:`Next Month` and :guilabel:`Previous Month` to navigate the schedule preview.
 Select :guilabel:`Back to all schedules` when you are finished adding shifts to your on-call schedule.

 Now that you've created an on-call schedule, add it to the incident workflow for your web application service.
-See :ref:`configure-incident-workflow`.
+See :ref:`configure-incident-workflows`.